UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

     }
 }
 ```
 So each slot is freed from 0 to 15, and each slot is freed according to the linked list (which by code review is a LIFO).
-I [ran this code](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=c96abe9010f27465715c230cd27e02be) for several values of width
+I [ran this code](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=cb3edd2b944a79266aa1e056248279d6)
-and then hardcoded them into my Python script, so I can choose which bins to place items into.
+for several values of width  and then hardcoded them into my Python script, so I can choose which bins to place items into.
 I can know control the order of the frees, although
-finangling everything into the right bins and times is still going to be a challenge.
+finangling everything into the right bins and at what times is still going to be a challenge.

 # Leaking libc